-All are invited to join Eastern Michigan’s chapter of Holy Hikes (a new ministry!) for worship, fellowship, and fun over the summer and fall.
+All are invited to join our bi-diocesan chapter of Holy Hikes, part of the churchwide Holy Hikes network, for worship, fellowship, and fun over the summer and fall.

 Holy Hikes is a church-wide eco-ministry network affiliated with the Episcopal Church, the Anglican Communion, and the Evangelical Lutheran Church of America developed with the goal of helping individuals be renewed in their relationship with the earth, the Church, and the Creator.
 Holy Hikes calls us beyond the walls of comfort, to take a step (or a hike!) towards reunion with the earth and all of its life and beauty.